graphql-hive/graphql-conf-2025-gateway-workshop/SLIDES.md

 - [GitHub Repository](https://github.com/graphql-hive/gateway)

 <!--
+- For those who want to dive deeper after today's session
 - Here are all the documentation links for your follow-up reading
 - The GitHub repository has examples and starter templates
 - Our community is really active and helpful if you run into issues